bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 **Accessibility note:**

-When using classes to convey specific meaning to a date, you should include additional context outside of the calendar (or via the default slot) as to the dates being highligted (such as in an `aria-live` region), specifically for screen reader users.
+When using classes to convey specific meaning to a date, you should include additional context outside of the calendar (or via the default slot) as to the dates being highlighted (such as in an `aria-live` region), specifically for screen reader users.

-BootstrapVue may, in the future, add in a feature to add in screen-reader friendly text note on the highligted date.
+BootstrapVue may, in the future, add in a feature to add in screen-reader friendly text note on the highlighted date.

 ## Events